Dyslexia Reading Training • NeuroBreath

 Decoding & Phonics Mastery

 Research Foundation: Systematic, explicit phonics instruction is the remedy for decoding difficulties.
-Teaching letter-sound associations in small increments with cumulative practice builds automaticity.
-Research shows that explicit instruction is far more effective than implicit methods.
-Multisensory techniques (seeing, saying, writing simultaneously) cement these connections.
+Multisensory techniques (seeing, saying, writing simultaneously) cement letter-sound connections and are far more effective than implicit methods.

 Letter-Sound MappingWord BuildingSyllable Patterns